wennroy/LDATree/README.md

 ```

 What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:123
+You can include R chunks like so:

 ``` r
 summary(cars)